 Planting your chard when the soil is warm may slow germination, but chard seeds will usually still perform.
 Seeds will rot rather than germinate if the soil is too cold, however.

-Soil, Sunlight and Water Recommendations for Swiss Chard
+Soil, Sunlight, and Water Recommendations for Swiss Chard

-Chard likes rich, fairly neutral soil with a pH level between 6.0 and 8.0.
-It prefers loamy, well-drained soil and does better in loose soil than it does in impacted clay and other heavy soil.
+Chard likes rich, fairly neutral soil with a soil pH level between 6.0 and 8.0.
+It prefers loamy, well-draining soil and does better in loose soil than it does in impacted clay and other heavy soil.
 Because chard usually grows vigorously without any help, you don't typically need to amend the soil, but you can apply a balanced fertilizer midway through the season if your plants seem small.
 Think twice about this decision, however.
-Smaller chard plants tend to taste better than large ones, so you may not want to fix small plants.
+Smaller chard plants tend to taste better than large ones, so you may not want to "fix" small plants.

 Although fertilizer is optional, mulch isn't.
-You should mulch around chard to keep weeds down and to help keep the soil around your chard cooler.
+You should spread mulch around chard to keep weeds down and to help keep the soil around your chard cooler.
 Chard will grow in the summer, but the heat tends to slow the production of this cool-season vegetable a bit.
 Mulch also helps to keep the soil moist between waterings.

 Chard requires 1 to 1 1/2 inches of water per week, so make sure you water regularly during dry periods.
 Chard gets bitter during droughts, but it doesn't do well with wet feet either.
 When it rains, use a rain gauge to determine how much water nature provided your chard plants.
 You can then make up the difference if rainfall proves inadequate.

 Although it will tolerate part sun if it must, Swiss chard prefers full sun and will grow more vigorously in it.
 Like all leafy greens, chard also likes a steady water supply.
 Make sure your chard gets 1 to 1 /2 inches of water during the growing season so it can produce big leaves.